 Bats in Homes

 The idea of ‘bats in the belfry’ is typical behavior.
 They do prefer places like attics and clock towers because they are dark and secluded.
 Caves are another dark, secluded area that bats often take up residence.
+You might see bat droppings on the ground below an opening, or hear them flying around in your attic or garage.

 Identifying the Presence of Bats